csjiezhao/SE-GCL/README.md

 3. Download the raw trajectory data of Porto: <https://www.kaggle.com/c/pkdd-15-predict-taxi-service-trajectory-i>

 4. Process the raw trajectory data named `train.csv` of Porto.
 This step includes: data cleaning, map matching, calculation of co-occurrence matrix and road speed labels, and dataset preparation for Travel Time Estimation task (See in `./preprocessing/trajectory_processing.py`).
-For your convenience, we also list some commonly-used map matching algorithms:
+For your convenience, we also list some popular map matching algorithms:

    - Fast Map Matching (FMM): <https://fmm-wiki.github.io/>
    - ST-Matching: <https://github.com/rottenivy/ST-Matching>